 Absences

-If a member of the Graduate Council accumulates three unexcused absences per year from regularly scheduled meetings, including standing subcommittee meetings, that person shall automatically cease to be a member of the Council and shall be replaced promptly according to the standard procedures for nomination and appointment.
+If a member of the Graduate Council accumulates three unexcused absences per year from regularly scheduled meetings, including standing committee meetings, that person shall automatically cease to be a member of the Council and shall be replaced promptly according to the standard procedures for nomination and appointment.
 Excused absences may be granted by the Chair or Vice Chair of the Graduate Council and shall not exceed four in number per year.
 Members who want to be excused must notify the Chair and identify a substitute to attend the Council meeting.
 Inability to secure a substitute does not automatically constitute an unexcused absence.
 Absent members may vote by proxy on matters before the Council.

 Attendance policies will be reviewed at the beginning of each academic year to ensure that Council members are aware of and understand the policies.

-STANDING SUBCOMMITTEES
+STANDING COMMITTEES

 Standing committees receive their charge from the Graduate Council.

-Each standing subcommittee shall be composed of members representing each of the different graduate areas, if possible, and at least one student member, all of whom are members of the Council.
+Each standing committee shall be composed of members representing each of the different graduate areas, if possible, and at least one student member, all of whom are members of the Council.

-A representative of the Graduate School staff will assist each standing subcommittee.
+A representative of the Office of Graduate Studies staff will assist each standing Committee.

 AD HOC COMMITTEES

 Ad hoc committees will be established by the Council as needed to investigate or consider issues of importance but outside of the charge and scope of the standing committees.
-The committee members will be appointed by the Chair with input from the Council.
+The committee members will be appointed by the Chair with input from the Council, with balanced College representation where possible.

 DUTIES OF STANDING COMMITTEES

-1. Curriculum Subcommittee - shall administer the course review and screening process and act on proposals for courses carrying graduate credit, participate in the curriculum review process and recommend actions on graduate degree, concentrations, and certificate programs.
-The subcommittee considers and acts on all graduate degree proposals (e.g., interdisciplinary degrees).
+1. Curriculum Committee - shall administer the course review and screening process and act on proposals for courses carrying graduate credit, participate in the curriculum review process and recommend actions on graduate degree, concentrations, and graduate certificate programs.
+The Committee considers and acts on all graduate degree program proposals (.

-2. Policy and fellowship Subcommittee – shall evaluate and recommend policies and rules related to graduate education.
-Shall recommend recipients for existing awards, and recommend the establishment of support that recognizes graduate student or graduate faculty achievement to the Dean of the Graduate School.
+2. Policy and fellowship Committee – shall evaluate and recommend policies and rules related to graduate education.
+Shall recommend recipients for existing awards, and recommend the establishment of support that recognizes graduate student or graduate faculty achievement to the Dean of the Office of Graduate Studies.

-NOTE: All subcommittees and ad hoc committees shall report at each meeting of the Graduate Council and make recommendations to the Council.
+NOTE: All committees and ad hoc committees shall report at each meeting of the Graduate Council and make recommendations to the Council.
 Such recommendations will be voted on by the full membership of the Graduate Council.
 Routine recommendations may be handled through the use of a consent agenda.

+GRADUATE COUNCIL LEADERSHIP: EXECUTIVE COMMITTEE

+Graduate Council Leadership shall consist of the Executive Committee, which includes the Chair, Vice-Chair, and Secretary, along with the Chairs of both the Policy and Fellowship Committee, and the Curriculum Committee.

+When unit (College/Department/School) policy or curricular issues arise, the members of the Graduate Council from the unit should be involved in those discussions to assure transparency and accuracy of the issues to the Council and its members.
+If there are no members of the Graduate Council from that unit, then the members of the Graduate Council Executive Committee should be consulted.

 CHAIR:

-The Council shall elect annually a chair for the following academic year from the continuing faculty members of the Council.
+The Council shall elect annually at the April meeting of the full Council, a Vice-Chair for the following academic year from the continuing faculty members of the Council.
+The following year, that Vice-Chair resumes the position of Chair.
+(What happens if the Vice-Chair resigns?
+General Election or new vice-chair takes over with new election for replacement vice-chair???

-The Chair may be re-elected for a second term.

-The Chair for the subsequent year will be elected annually prior to May 1st at a meeting of the full Council.

 DUTIES OF THE CHAIR: